ldtteam/MinecoloniesWiki/source/items/placeholderblocks.md

     <recipe>placeholderblock</recipe> - <recipe>solidplaceholderblock</recipe>
 </div>

 The placeholder blocks (also called substitution blocks) are tan and brown.
-The tan block is the placeholder block, and the brown is the solid placeholder block.
+The tan block is the placeholder block, and the brown is the solid placeholder.
 Each serves its own function.

 Both kinds of placeholder blocks can be crafted at the [Sawmill](../../source/buildings/sawmill).